SENG480/course/project.md

 ## 1. Identifying project stakeholders and business goals (5%).
 Privacy and ethics report (5%).
 This deliverable will serve as an introduction to the project you have chosen to focus on.
 You will read project documents and related material (e.g., StackOverflow) to get a sense for who the stakeholders are, and what the project wants to accomplish.

 After that, you will examine project policies around privacy, security and ethics, and write a 2 page summary of this.
-Use the ACM Code of Ethics](https://www.acm.org/code-of-ethics), assess how the system you are studying currently complies with this Code, and identify places where future ethical conflicts may arise.
+Use the [ACM Code of Ethics](https://www.acm.org/code-of-ethics), assess how the system you are studying currently complies with this Code, and identify places where future ethical conflicts may arise.

 ### Deadline
 This is due in Github **midnight Feb 1.**

 ### Deliverables
 1. Identify stakeholders for the system you chose.
 Complete a [stakeholder profile table](https://www.viewpoints-and-perspectives.info/home/stakeholders/):
-2. Create a list of business goals (see chap 16) for this system.
+2. Create a list of at least 5 business goals (see chap 16) for this system.
 We will use those in M2 as well.
 3. 2 page report on privacy and ethics concerns for this project:
    1. Title
    2. Introduction